 Now let’s get back to our example.

-I’ll start with our homepage, on which we don’t run AdSense ads.
+I’ll start with my homepage, on which I don’t run AdSense ads.

-As you can see, it has 68 requests, which is a decent amount, although we have a pretty “heavy” homepage.
+As you can see, it has 68 requests, which is a decent amount, although I have a pretty “heavy” homepage.

 Below are the requests.

 Note: External requests are the ones that don’t start with https://themeskills.com.

 Now let’s check one of my posts, on which I have ads.